zilexa/Homeserver/docker/HOST/README.md

   - `sudo mount /mnt/system`
 - Create the folder to store snapshots of the OS disk: `sudo mkdir /mnt/system/timeline`
 - Similarly, create a `.timeline` (note the dot) folder in the root of each cache/data disk, for example `sudo mkdir /mnt/disks/data1/.timeline`
-- In `/mnt/disks/backup1/`, create a folder for system and each data disk, for example via: `sudo mkdir /mnt/disks/backup1/{system,data1,data2,cache}`
+- In `/mnt/disks/backup1/`, create all destination folders for system and each data disk, for example via: `sudo mkdir /mnt/disks/backup1/{system,data1,data2,cache}`

 #### Step 2: Get the configuration & adjust settings, retention policy to your needs
 - Open the file located in `$HOME/docker/HOST/btrbk/btrbk.conf`
-- Edit the default retention policy to your needs.
-Also edit the custom retention policy for your system disk subvolumes.
+- Read and understand the taxonomy, the order and the hierarchy.
+Change to your disk situation (verify paths of volumes, subvols, targets) Do not change the order or the indentation!
-- Verify the locations of your disks, the chosen subvolume (Users) meet your needs.
+- Edit the default retention policy used for data disks and the system-specific retention policy to your needs.
+Understand there are limits: if you create 10 snapshots of 1TB of data right now, it costs you 1TB in total.
+But when you start making big changes to your data and regular snapshots, this will cost lots of space as it deviates more and more from your oldest snapshot and backup.
 - Edit the file `$HOME/docker/HOST/btrbk/btrbk-mail.sh` and: 1) change the email subject to your server name and 2) make sure the mount targets are correct, see the example fstab: you should have a mount for the backup disk and a mount for the btrfs-root of your system OS disk.

 #### Step 3: Perform a dryrun